 It is anticipated that media streams in SIPREC may exist in inactive states for extended periods of times for an of a number of valid reasons.
-In order to the bindings and any pinholes in NATs/firewalls to remain active during such intervals, it is recommended to follow the keep-alive procedures in "Application Mechanism for keeping alive the Network Address Translator (NAT) mappings associated to RTP/RTCP flows" [I-D.ietf-avt-app-rtp-keepalive] for all RTP media streams.
+In order to the bindings and any pinholes in NATs/firewalls to remain active during such intervals, it is RECOMMENDED to follow the keep-alive procedures in "Application Mechanism for Keeping Alive the NAT Mappings Associated to RTP/RTP Control Protocol (RTCP) Flows" [RFC6263] for all RTP media streams.